AlexBlandin/PYTDL/README.md

 is_idle: bool = True # Do we avoid prompting for user action?
 is_ascii: bool = False # Do we use ASCII only progress bars?
 is_quiet: bool = True # Do we try to avoid continuous printouts?
 is_dated: bool = False # Do we use a dated output by default?
-(Excludes site-specific downloads i.e. twitch.tv)

 naptime: int = 3 # average wait-time between downloads
 maxres: int = 0 # highest resolution for videos, if any (0 is uncapped)